 Definition

 Child and Family Development and Support Services (CFD) is designed to accommodate a variety of supportive programs that may be provided to families who need help promoting positive development, meeting challenges, and preventing adverse outcomes.
 Many programs will serve the family as a whole and involve both parents and children in services, but CFD can also accommodate programs that work only with parents, as long as the focus of the program is on supporting the whole family.
 The section can also accommodate programs for families who seek services voluntarily as well as programs for families mandated to participate in services (e.g., because they have been reported for child maltreatment).
 While CFD is geared towards services provided to biological parents and their children, the section can also accommodate programs provided to kinship, foster, and adoptive families.
-Programs may be designed to provide different types of services, such as home visiting services, early intervention services, and/or parent education groups.
+Programs may be designed to provide different types of services, such as home visiting services, early intervention services, family-centered peer support services, and/or parent education groups.
 Programs may also be designed to target families with different needs, characteristics, and risk factors.
 For example, some programs may be specifically designed to serve expectant or new parents, while other programs may be designed to serve families with school-aged children or adolescents.
-Similarly, while one program might provide services to any interested family as a means of primary prevention, another might offer services only to families with certain risk factors (e.g., families at risk for child maltreatment, or families who need help addressing a child's emotional or behavioral issues).
+Similarly, while one program might provide services to any interested family as a means of primary prevention, another might offer services only to families with certain risk factors (e.g., families experiencing or at risk for child maltreatment, families who need help addressing a child's emotional or behavioral issues, or families impacted by susbtance use).

 Note: Organizations providing only parent education groups will complete: CFD 1, CFD 2, CFD 3, and CFD 6.

+Organizations providing only family-centered peer support services will complete: CFD 1, CFD 2, CFD 3, CFD 5, and CFD 10.
+If peer support workers are also responsible for delivering the services addressed in other core concept standards (e.g., parent education), those additional core concepts should be completed, as applicable.

-Organizations providing all other services will complete the following core concept standards relating to general service delivery: CFD 1-CFD 5, and CFD 10.
+Organizations providing all other services will complete the following core concept standards relating to general service delivery: CFD 1-CFD 5, and CFD 11.
 They will also complete one or more of the following core concept standards, based on the services their programs provide: CFD 6, CFD 7, CFD 8, and CFD 9.
 For example, a home visiting program that provides education services would complete CFD 6, whereas a home visiting program that provides education and health services would complete CFD 6 and CFD 8.

 Note: In cases where a program is designed to serve only one or both parents and does not include the children in services, standards that reference collaboration with families or family members can be implemented by collaborating with parents to address the needs of the family.

+Note: CFD is designed to accommodate peer support services that are family-centered in nature.
+Peer support programs that are focused solely on the individual served will be reviewed under the Coaching, Support, and Education (CSE) standards.

 Note: Please see CFD Reference List for the research that informed the development of these standards.